mobile virtual network operator

 2. Customer service and support: MVNOs handle customer service and support for their subscribers, including billing, technical support, and troubleshooting.

-3. Network management: MVNOs manage the network services they purchase from mobile network operators to ensure reliable and high-quality coverage for their customers.
+3. Network management: MVNOs manage the network services they purchase from mobile network operators to ensure reliable and high-quality customer coverage.

-5. Mobile phone and device sales: MVNOs may also sell mobile phones and devices to their customers, either directly or through partnerships with manufacturers.
+5. Mobile phone and device sales: MVNOs may also sell mobile phones and devices to their customers directly or through partnerships with manufacturers.

 In summary, MVNOs are responsible for the end-to-end customer experience, from marketing and customer acquisition to customer service and support, all while leveraging the network infrastructure of mobile network operators.